TechSavvyTaco/Android-Termux-Ransomware-Proof-of-Concept/README.md

 ## Setting Up Ransomware
-Please adhere to ethical and legal guidelines when experimenting with this code, as it can have serious consequences if used for malicious or unlawful purposes.
+NOTE: Please adhere to ethical and legal guidelines when experimenting with this code, as it can have serious consequences if used for malicious or unlawful purposes.

 **Step 1: Install Termux**